 Three species of Acropora spawned simultaneously (Acropora secale, Acroproa squarrosa and one species thought to be Acropora plantaginea) releasing their bundles of egg and sperm that will float to the ocean surface for external fertilisation.
 New larvae will then be formed, and a new coral polyp will settle down on the reef: the beginning of a new coral colony.

 Coral spawning takes cues from the lunar cycle, tide differences, water temperatures and wind.
 Even though there is a lot of research on coral spawning all around the world, there is still a lack of understanding around specific species of our very much-loved corals.
 These spawning events will help us collect more scientific data on three species of Acropora.

 A key aim of coral restoration is to increase the abundance of coral in the area, and therefore increase the likelihood of successful spawning.
 A mass spawning event at the Sheraton Maldives is a great indicator of the success of the project so far.

 Here you can see the details and photographs of all our Reefscapers coral frames transplanted around Sheraton Maldives.

 Our team regularly inspect and maintain all of our frames, and photograph them every 6 months to monitor the growth of the coral fragments as they grow and mature.

 How to view your frame photographs: Enter your name or email address or coral frame tag number into the search box and press ‘Submit’.
 For example, type a 3-digit tag number such as 050 and press submit.

-Thank you to all our coral frame adopters!
+Thank you to all our coral frame sponsors!
 It’s great to see so many people supporting our coral propagation programme.